blinklabs-io/cardano-compose-stacks/README.md

 **Execute a Create Request using Swagger UI:**

-- In the Swagger UI, find the section for creating a new wallet.
+In the Swagger UI, find the section for creating a new wallet.
-- Click on the `Get` `/api/v1/wallet/create` operation.
+Click on the `Get` `/api/v1/wallet/create` operation.
-- Choose `Try it out`.
+Choose `Try it out`.
-- Click `Execute`.
+Click `Execute`.

-This will send a create request to Bursa and you should receive a JSON response with the details of the newly created wallet.
+This will send a create request to Bursa, and you should receive a JSON response with the details of the newly created wallet.

-Store mnemonic in a safe place.
+Store the mnemonic in a safe place.
 If you want to restore the wallet, you will need the mnemonic.
 If you lose the mnemonic, you will lose access to the wallet.